Highlights and what’s included

 - Activity Level 80% 80%

-Two Roman consuls built this villa in the 2nd century AD, their names were Sextus Quintilius Condiano and his brother Sextus Quintilius Valerius Maximus.
+Two Roman consuls built Villa dei Quintili in the 2nd century AD, their names were Sextus Quintilius Condiano and his brother Sextus Quintilius Valerius Maximus.
 It covers more than 24 hectares.

 In 182, after having sentenced the Quintili brothers of death for conspiracy, Emperor Commodus (“the Gladiator Emperor”) confiscated the villa.
-He then proceeded to embellish it with constructions, expanding it until it became the largest and richest house in the suburbs.
+He then proceeded to embellish it with constructions, expanding it until the Villa dei Quintili became the largest and richest house in the suburbs.
 After that, he started fighting in the arena: Commodus was in fact the only Roman emperor to combat in the Colosseum.

 Please note for this tour the wheelchair user have to rent our special wheelchair for inaccessible sites Wheely trekky.
 The site is not accessible with manual or electric wheelchair or mobility scooter.
 Click here to see